Why should you think about changing course towards a product-led growth strategy?

 Mix it all together to make a tangible difference in the end-users life.

-It's a much easier upsell to a paid product when you can make someone more productive, streamline tasks, and hit their goals.
+It's much easier for your customer success team to upsell a paid product when you can make someone more productive, streamline tasks, and hit their goals.

-Your customers already know, like, and trust you, making the time-to-value (TTV) user journey smooth sailing.
+Thanks to your empathetic customer development, your users already know, like, and trust you, making the time-to-value (TTV) customer journey smooth sailing.

 "We've found a PLG strategy has been crucial for the adoption of our product after purchase," explains Ryan Nutley.